BukunmiAdebayo/FCBDTA-Group-14-Project-Fashion-Types-/README.md

 # FCBDTA Group-14 Project Fashion Types

-## Documentation
+## **Documentation**
 ---
-This is a project containing the database of the fashion taste or rather preference of a particular location at a given time.
-This database has a potential of illuminating the pathway to telling a compelling story and generating data considered decision.
+This is a project containing the database of the fashion taste or rather preferenence of different categories of people at a given time.
+This database has a potential of illuminating the pathway to telling a compelling story of people's choices and generating data considered decisions.

-## Data Source
+## **Data Source**
 ---
 The primary data source used is the Fashion Types.xlsx and this open source of datasets can be downloaded freely from open online sources like Kaggle or Google Data.

-Tools Used
+*Tools Used*
 ---
 - Microsoft Excel for Data Cleaning [Download Here](https://microsoft.com)
 - Microsoft Power BI